puli/repository/README.md

 -----------------

 Building and configuring a repository is expensive and should not be done on every request.
-For this reason, Puli allows to dump resource locators that are optimized for retrieving resources.
+For this reason, Puli supports resource locators that are optimized for retrieving resources.
 Resource locators must implement the interface [`ResourceLocatorInterface`], which provides a subset of the methods available in the resource repository.
 Naturally, resource locators are frozen and cannot be modified.

-Currently, Puli only provides one locator implementation: [`PhpCacheDumper`].
-This locator caches the paths to the resources in your repository in PHP files.
-These files are usually stored in the cache directory of your application.
-Pass the path to this cache directory when you call the `dumpLocator()` method:
+A very simple locator provided by Puli is the [`PhpCacheLocator`].
+This locator reads the resource paths from a set of PHP files that can be dumped with [`PhpCacheDumper`] by calling the `dumpLocator()` method:

 ```php
 use Webmozart\Puli\LocatorDumper\PhpCacheDumper;